kesquerra/zephyr-ci/readme.md

 # Zephyr Content Integration
 ***
 This repository reflects the state of the platform component as of the time I left the project.
+All code in this repository was created and updated by myself individually.

 This component is part of the [Zephyr Payment Platform](https://gitlab.com/zephyr-payments)